StreakYC/react-float-anchor/README.md

 ## Types

-[Flow Type](https://flowtype.org/) declarations for this module are included!
+[Flow](https://flowtype.org/) type declarations for this module are included!
 As of Flow v0.22, you must add the following entries to your `.flowconfig` file's options section for them to work: